How to make smart RESP withdrawals

 Things to think about:

-• The student's total income (including EAPs) and access to tax credits.
-Generally speaking, if their taxable income is below the federal basic personal amount ($15,705 for 2024), they won't have to pay any income tax.
-But a student who earns more than that may still be able to avoid taxes by claiming eligible tuition fees or medical expenses.
+The student’s total income (including EAPs) and eligibility for certain tax credits.
+Generally speaking, if their taxable income is below the federal basic personal amount ($16,129 for 2025), they won’t have to pay any income tax.
+That said, a student who earns more than that may be able to reduce the income tax they owe by claiming eligible tuition fees or medical expenses.

-• Your tax impact if the EAPs are added to your child's taxable income in Quebec: Note that EAPs are added to the student's taxable income.
-This could affect the tax credit you get for the amount transferred from an adult child who is enrolled in post-secondary studies, since the tax credit decreases as your child's income increases.
+Tax consequences for you, if the EAPs are added to your child’s taxable income in Quebec: Note that EAPs are added to the student’s taxable income.
+This could affect the tax credit you would be able to claim for an amount transferred by an adult child who is enrolled in post-secondary studies, since the tax credit decreases as the child’s income increases.

-Talk to your advisor to develop the right withdrawal strategy for your family.
+Your advisor can help you come up with the right withdrawal strategy for your situation.

 Important numbers

-* You can only contribute to your RRSP if you have contribution room available.
+*** You can only contribute to your RRSP if you have contribution room available.
+Certain terms, conditions and restrictions apply.
+For more details, see Registered retirement savings plan (RRSP) – Desjardins or Registered Retirement Savings Plan (RRSP) – Canada.ca.